Mary Nimmo Moran: Gallery

 The Goose Pond of East Hampton is an important work of Mary Nimmo Moran because their home in East Hampton overlooked a Goose Pond.
 It became her inspiration in the flat grassy terrain and abundant waterways.
 She used the delicate line of the etching needle to describe the pond that cuts the composition in half.
 She included a Gardiner's Mill which was a typical landmark of 18th-century Dutch etching.
 The movement of the clouds is something challenging in general when doing etching but she was able to create a special effect in this etching which was something that was not seen and it was different for that period.

 A Glimpse of Conway was created during her visit to Europe in 1882 with her husband Thomas Moran.
-It was etched on a copper plate on-site and outdoors which could have been her preference.
-The girl in the etching might have been a little girl walking and Nimmo Moran could have imagined herself in a young version.
-The trip was a homecoming trip since she is from Scotland.
-An interesting thing about the etching is that the little girl in the etching is more focused on the water than the medieval castle behind which can bring up the idea that some things are more important than others.
+It was etched on a copper plate on-site and outdoors.